GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 In the case of a filename with multiple tags, each tag should be separated by an underscore.
 For example: GRB030329-SN2003dh_Optical_NIR.txt

+If there are several files in the same wavelength, e.g. multiple optical files, an index should be added to each filename.
+For example: GRB030329-SN2003dh_Optical.txt.
+GRB030329-SN2003dh_Optical1.txt and GRB030329-SN2003dh_Optical2.txt.

 # Categories available in the webtool
 It is important to note that these headings will not appear in all files.
 They only appear if